burakgecer/Clock-Generator-from-MMCME2_ADV/README.md

 # Clock-Generator-from-MMCME2_ADV
 This project was made for the EE469 course.
-50MHz and 10MHz clock outputs were obtained from the 100MHz clock input.
+50MHz and 10MHz Clock outputs were obtained from the 100MHz clock input.